This post may contain affiliate links, view our disclosure policy.

 - Preheat oven to 350.
 Line two muffin tins with paper liners.

-- To make the cream cheese filling: beat together the cream cheese and powdered sugar until well blended.
-Chill the filling in the freezer while you mix up the muffin batter.
+- Make the cream cheese filling.
+Beat together the cream cheese and powdered sugar until well blended in a small bowl.
+Put it in the freezer to chill while you prepare the muffins.

 - Bake 20-25 minutes or until the muffins have formed a nice peak and spring back when touched lightly.
-Remove and let cool before serving.
+Remove and let cool before serving or eat one warm.